Bamboooz/os.py/README.md

  * [ ] Support for AMD GPU's.
  * [ ] Support for more operating systems.
 (Linux is first priority)

+> You can view the current development status on our [trello page](https://trello.com/b/5rmlwrUg/ospy) as well.

 ## Documentation